 Living Room B

-Go for the largest size you can afford as it gives a generous, calming effect to the room – Living Room A. It’s great to be able to place furniture such as the sofa half on a rug Living Room B, to give a wonderfully luxurious and flowing feel to the space.
+Go for the largest size you can afford as it gives a generous, calming effect to the room – Living Room A. It’s great to be able to place furniture such as the sofa half on a rug in Living Room B, to give a wonderfully luxurious and flowing feel to the space.
+If you’re defining a seating area, measure the area taken up by your primary furniture pieces.
+Ideally, the front legs of sofas and chairs should be on the rug, or you can have all furniture legs on the rug.

 Living Room C